o3de/sig-simulation/rfcs/RFC Feature - Cleaning up Gems and Templates.md

 - modifying the sizes of warehouse elements to allow building warehouses of different dimensions

 #### Impact for users
 The existing *prefabs* will be modified in a way, to be interchangeable with the old ones.
-No actions from the users of `WarehouseAssets` will be needed.
+No actions from the users of `WarehouseAssets` will be needed, unless they do not use low-level assets (a mesh file or a texture) directly.
+All projects that use these will require manual fixes or the old version of the Gem.

 ## WarehouseAutomation Gem